 He also speaks on various WordPress topics and conducts conference sessions based on his nonfiction book, Distraction-Free Writing.
 Having a full-time job as a software developer and a hectic family life, he has come up with many tips on minimizing distractions so he can write.

 Chris lives in the Kansas City area with his wife and kids.
-Apart from software development and writing, he enjoys geekery, gardening, food and tinkering with things.
+Apart from software development and writing, he enjoys vintage computers, vintage cars, gardening and cooking.

 I recently acquired a few computers with valid Windows licenses.
 For a variety of reasons, I decided to try Windows 10 and see what state it’s in these days.
 Microsoft seems to have cozied up to open-source and a lot… Continue Reading →

 I’ve been reading book reviews recently as I pursue what to read next.
 A few things popped out at me as I perused them.
 Not that I’m the authority on such things, but I think people who review books tend… Continue Reading →